What do you expect when you go to services on the High Holidays?

 Expecting to “get something” is a good thing.
 You SHOULD expect to be different at the end of any experience than you were at the beginning.
-Expectations should be high for the High Holidays.
-Which is not even a good translation of the Yamim Nora’im ימים נוראים, which means “Days of Awe.”
+Expectations should be HIGH for the HIGH Holidays.

-I’ve taken this complaint to heart.
-And lots of other ones.
+People complain that services they’ve been to are too long, and there are lots of other complaints.
+We’ve been there to!
 “Services are so top-down.”
 “We just sit there while some guys read the Torah.”
 “I never get an aliyah.”
 “It’s not relevant.”
 “I don’t understand Hebrew.”
 “I don’t believe in God, so going to services is such hypocrisy.”

 So this year, get ready for the High Holidays, the Days of Awe-some.
 Read.
 Think.
 Talk.
 Feel.
 Connect.